michaeljscript/react-social-login-buttons/README.md

 ## Why react-social-login-buttons ?

-react-social-login-buttons is focused on speed, and simplicity.
+react-social-login-buttons is focused on speed and simplicity.
 Other social buttons will be implemented later

 ## Contribution